wellsst/jwt-template/README.md

 After startup go to: http://localhost:8080/util, this will generate a random signing key.
 Copy and paste this into application.yml under the app.jwt.key

+Consider running a local mail server such as https://mailslurper.com or point to your development one by editing application.yml

 ## TODO

 * Block too many multiple requests for a token, you cant spam an email